Whisky-App/whisky-book/src/game-support/fear-and-hunger.md

 > The game is terribly optimized and runs very poorly without community-made fixes, which have not yet been compatible with macOS and Whisky.
 > You can find those fixes [here](https://www.pcgamingwiki.com/wiki/Fear_%26_Hunger#Essential_Improvements), however at the current time they **do not work** on macOS and will prevent your game from running.

+> [!NOTE]
+> You must be signed in to Steam to see the game listing on Steam.

 {{#template ../templates/steam.md id=1002300}}